 These “dark times” were when I thought I couldn’t do it anymore.
 That the struggle got too tough but I never abandoned the filmmaking ship completely.

 No matter how much I wanted to leave the film biz I couldn’t.
-Like a mythological siren in “Homer’s Odyssey” it called to me with it’s seductive song.
+Like a mythological siren in “Homer’s Odyssey,” it called to me with its seductive song.
 I didn’t feel whole unless I was practicing my craft, my calling is as a storyteller.
-I alway kept working in the film industry in some capacity during these “dark times”.
+I always kept working in the film industry in some capacity during these “dark times”.

 Step #7 – Work and Hustle

 The film business is f*cking brutal but it doesn’t have to be.
 It’s the best time ever to be a filmmaker.
 You have access to things that us “more mature” filmmakers would have killed for coming up the ranks.
-Affordable cinema quality cameras, post production in your house, direct distribution and more access to filmmaking knowledge then ever before.
+Affordable cinema-quality cameras, post-production in your house, direct distribution and more access to filmmaking knowledge than ever before.